leylaKapi/leylaKapi.github.io/source/_posts/2014-06-17-how-to-deploy-your-project-to-heroku.markdown

 ---
 layout: post
-title: "How to deploy your project to Heroku?"
+title: "How to deploy your project to Heroku ?"
 date: 2014-06-17 16:10:38 +0300
 comments: true
 categories: project rails heroku deploy